kellymakesstuff/appear-rsvp/README.md

 ***

 ## Post-MVP
-- Each individual guest can register as users to share pictures
+- User can add pictures and label with guest names from household
 - Integrating QR code that routes to the correct household code
 - Guests can add songs to requests playlist
 - Guests receive emails to confirm registration, RSVP and order submission